 The Coastal Conservancy works to ensure that all people have access to the coast, and to remove physical barriers that prevent people with disabilities from accessing the coast.

-For more information on this plan, please contact the Coastal Conservancy ADA Coordinator, Amy Hutzel at firstname.lastname@example.org
+For a copy of the plan and appendices, please contact the Coastal Conservancy ADA Coordinator, Amy Hutzel.

 Information on how to file a complaint alleging discrimination on the basis of disability in the provision of services, activities, programs, or benefits by the State of California State Coastal Conservancy can be found here.